π² Stay updated with reminders on: πΉ UTB United Third Bridge Inc. Facebook Page πΉ utbunitedthirdbridge.org

 Edwin Santos, PARADE CHECK IN CONTACT: (917) 693-7195

-VENDOR SET UP begins at 7:30am Please follow the EVENT signs once you enter the park.
+VENDOR SET UP begins at 7:30am Please follow the EVENT signs once you enter Eastern Florida State College Palm Bay.
 YOU WILL NEED TO PROVIDE YOUR OWN TENTS, TABLES, CHAIRS etc. WE PROVIDE THE 10 x 10 VENDOR SPOT!

-PLEASE CHECK in with Samantha Lopez-Bickman and Margarita Chavez when you get there, and they will provide you with your set up location.
-The Vendor spot will be spray painted.
+VENDORS, PLEASE CHECK in with Samantha Lopez-Bickman and Margarita Chavez when you get there, and they will provide you with your set up location.

 We are very excited to share our cultural festivities with the community for 28 years.
 It means a lot to us at UTB United Third Bridge to keep the traditions of our Latin Community alive and to continue the legacy of our Founder, Samuel C. Lopez.